Gmail vs Hotmail: North America Inbox Showdown 2025

 ROUND 1: INTERFACE FUSS

-HOTMAIL: If Hotmail’s latest incarnation, Windows Live Hotmail, looks familiar, that’s because it borrows many features from Microsoft Outlook, including a reading pane that lets you preview your mail without opening a new page.
-However, Hotmail still treats each reply as a separate e-mail, which will make your inbox unnecessarily cluttered.
+HOTMAIL: Microsoft’s latest incarnation, Windows Live Hotmail, borrows many features from Microsoft Outlook, including a reading pane that lets users preview mail without opening a new page.
+However, Hotmail still treats each reply as a separate e-mail, which will make the inbox unnecessarily cluttered.

 SCORE: HOTMAIL – 0